About the Everest Base Camp Trek

 Pros:

-- Crystal-clear skies and excellent visibility.
+- Clear skies and good visibility.

 - Comfortable trekking temperatures.

-- Opportunity to experience Nepali festivals.
+- Experience Nepali festivals.

 Cons:

-- Trails and lodges can be busy.
+- Trails and lodges are crowded.

-Everest Base Camp in Trek Winter (December to February)
+Everest Base Camp Trek in Winter (December to February)

 Pros: